-- advising clients on a wide array of Aboriginal law and policy issues, such as consultation and accommodation, Aboriginal rights and title, treaty rights, land claims and governmental and regulatory processes, and archaeological matters), and on the application of international instruments and standards pertaining to Indigenous peoples in Canada
+- Aboriginal law advisory matters – Advising on a wide array of common law, legislative, regulatory and policy matters (such as consultation and accommodation, Aboriginal rights and title, treaty rights, land claims, governmental and regulatory processes, and archaeological matters), and on the application of international instruments and standards pertaining to Indigenous peoples in Canada

-- negotiating and drafting a variety of commercial and relationship agreements with Aboriginal groups (such as impact benefit agreements, capacity funding agreements, early engagement, exploration, consultation, cooperation and confidentiality agreements);
+- Project agreements – Negotiating and drafting a variety of project-related commercial and relationship agreements with Indigenous groups (such as impact benefit, capacity funding, engagement, exploration, consultation, cooperation, exploration, accommodation and confidentiality agreements)

-- Economic development and project services agreements – Advising clients in respect of economic development opportunities and arrangements with First Nations, including drafting commercial agreements for the delivery of project services, joint ventures, and environmental and archaeological monitoring, equipment supply, camp services and transportation), as well as joint business arrangements
+- Economic development and project services agreements – Advising clients in respect of economic development opportunities and arrangements with Indigenous groups, including structuring and drafting commercial agreements for the delivery of project services (such as environmental and archaeological monitoring, equipment supply, camp services and transportation), as well as joint business arrangements

-- assisting industry clients to navigate federal, provincial and territorial environmental assessment and other regulatory and permitting processes, including with respect to the preparation of written submissions, consultation records, consultation plans and policies, hearing preparation and communications with consultants and government decision-makers
+- Environmental/regulatory matters – Assisting industry clients to navigate federal, provincial and territorial environmental assessment and other regulatory and permitting processes, including with respect to the preparation of written submissions, consultation records, consultation plans and policies, hearing preparation and communications with consultants and government decision-makers

-- providing legal and strategic advice in respect of Aboriginal groups’ challenges to project permits and approvals, including judicial review, injunctive relief, direct action etc.); and
+- Providing legal and strategic advice in respect of Indigenous groups’ opposition and challenges to project permits and approvals (including judicial review proceedings, injunctive relief, and direct action)